MicrosoftDocs/office-developer-client-docs/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 01a46083-03d0-4333-920c-01a9f17f68cb
-description: "This article describes the APIs and technologies you can use to extend Outlook 2013, and helps you decide the appropriate API or technology for your scenario."
+description: "This article describes the APIs and technologies you can use to extend Outlook 2013 and Outlook 2016, and helps you decide the appropriate API or technology for your scenario."
 ---

 # Selecting an API or technology for developing solutions for Outlook

-This article describes the APIs and technologies you can use to extend Outlook 2013, and helps you decide the appropriate API or technology for your scenario.
+This article describes the APIs and technologies that you can use to extend Outlook 2013 and Outlook 2016, and helps you decide the appropriate API or technology for your scenario.

 Microsoft supports various APIs and technologies that extend Outlook: